othorai/othor.ai/README.md

 ## Contact us
 Meet our team for any commercial inquiries - https://cal.com/othor

-## Stay up-to date
+## Project-Updates
-The first version (v1.0) of Othor, codenamed RuneWeaver, was officially launched on December 19, 2024.
+The first version of Othor, codenamed RuneWeaver, was officially launched on December 19, 2024.
+We continued to improve and support the open-source version until January 2024.
+However, we made the difficult decision to discontinue the open-source project after struggling to secure sponsorships.
+Additionally, we recognized that addressing issues raised by the open-source community was becoming a distraction from our core vision of building the fastest BI solution available.

+After redirecting our time and resources away from supporting and promoting the open-source project, we focused all our efforts on realizing our vision for Othor AI as the fastest BI solution.
+The results have been truly impressive.
+We invite you to check out what we've accomplished at https://othor.ai, where you can explore the new features we've developed and even try a free demo.

 ## Repository Structure
 ```